 5. Make it a habit to ask for email receipts

 Aside from the no-clutter aspect, digital receipts are eco-friendly!
-You can organize receipts electronically with software like Shoeboxed, and a digital copy means your office or house stays paper-clutter-free.
+No more dealing with physical receipt storage.
+Instead, you can organize receipts electronically with receipt software like Shoeboxed, and a digital copy means your office or house stays paper-clutter-free.

 6. Annotate physical receipts for better business expensing